The Term Paper

 - A conclusion in MLA does not "conclude" nor give results

 - A conclusion suggests other ways to continue on the research of the paper.

 - For this paper, you have four theories that you chose to not use in the paper that you can use in the conclusion

 - You do not need to analyze your film with these theories; simply mention how they could be used by someone else to continue the research of your film.

-- Cite the SIX sources in your Works Cited
+- Cite the SEVEN sources in your Works Cited

 - ONLY use Valencia's MLA site; any other form of citation than Valencia is wrong, regardless of the source.